Ellis wormhole

 The Ellis wormhole is the special case of the Ellis drainhole in which the 'ether' is not flowing and there is no gravity.
 What remains is a pure traversable wormhole comprising a pair of identical twin, nonflat, three-dimensional regions joined at a two-sphere, the 'throat' of the wormhole.
 As seen in the image shown, two-dimensional equatorial cross sections of the wormhole are catenoidal 'collars' that are asymptotically flat far from the throat.
 There being no gravity in force, an inertial observer (test particle) can sit forever at rest at any point in space, but if set in motion by some disturbance will follow a geodesic of an equatorial cross section at constant speed, as would also a photon.
-This phenomenon shows that in space-time the curvature of space has nothing to do with gravity (the 'curvature of time’, one could say).